Multi-agent Adaptive Mechanism Design: Problem Formulation

 Proposition \ref{prop: truthfulness is necessary} is derived from Blackwell's informativeness theorem \cite{blackwell1953equivalent}.
 Each round, the true label, observations, reports, and decisions form a Markov chain: $Y_t \to \boldsymbol{X}_t \to \boldsymbol{Z}_t \to A_t$.
 An intuition is that optimal decision-making requires maximal \textit{information} from upstream.
 Due to the data processing inequality \cite{cover1999elements}, information never increases going downstream; therefore, the best approach is to preserve as much information as possible at each link.
 Truthful reporting preserves full information at the link $\boldsymbol{X}_t \to \boldsymbol{Z}_t$, which allows for optimal subsequent decisions.
-Any lies from agents erode information.
+Any lies that mixes up the labels would erode information.
 Lazy behavior also produces less information than observing.
-Aside from truthfulness, an alternative case that preserves full information is when agents use a permutation reporting strategy.
+Aside from truthfulness, an alternative case that preserves full information is when agents permutes the symbol before reporting.
 However, such a case is unrealistic in practical settings, as the principal would need to know each agent's permutation rule to reverse the encoding and uncover the true observation.
-Therefore, this proposition essentially shows that eliciting truthfulness is the practical way to achieve maximal performance.
+Therefore, this proposition essentially shows that eliciting truthfulness is the practical way to achieve maximal report quality.

-Proposition \ref{prop: truthfulness is necessary} also shows that truthfulness is necessary not only for data quality but also cost-optimality.
-This is because the design of cost-optimal mechanisms is itself a decision-making task and Proposition \ref{prop: truthfulness is necessary} applies.
+Proposition \ref{prop: truthfulness is necessary} also implies that truthfulness is crucial not only for report quality but also cost-optimality.
+This is because the design of cost-optimal mechanisms is itself a downstream decision-making task, and truthfulness ensures that optimal mechanisms can be achieved.